 - acquisitions by inheritance are not subject to merger control;

 - acquisitions made by financial securities companies solely for investment purposes do not require a notification, subject to the condition that the securities company does not exercise control over the target entity in a manner that influences its competitive behaviour; and

-There are also specific methods of turnover calculation for certain sectors.
-These special methods apply to banks, special financial institutions, leasing companies, factoring companies, securities agents and insurance companies.
-The Turkish merger control regime does not, however, recognise any de minimis exceptions.
+There are also specific methods of turnover calculation for certain sectors, which apply to banks, special financial institutions, leasing companies, factoring companies, securities agents and insurance companies.
+However, the Turkish merger control regime does not recognise any de minimis exceptions.